Earn Credit in the Evening

 Programs: Evening Credit

-It’s hard to believe, but the fall semester begins in a few weeks.
-Whether you are a current undergraduate student looking to supplement your main campus course load, or a non-degree student interested in gaining new skills and knowledge, our Evening Credit program can help you reach your goals.
+Whether you are a current undergraduate student looking to supplement your main campus course load or a non-degree student interested in gaining new skills and knowledge, our Evening Credit program can help you reach your goals.

 If you are new to Evening Credit, this article will provide a handy overview of the program and its benefits, as well as provide a list of important information and helpful resources to make your experience successful.

-We also encourage you to visit the Continuing Education website over the course of the fall semester as we profile Evening Credit instructors and why they love their evening classes.
+We also encourage you to visit the Continuing Education website over the course of the academic year as we profile Evening Credit instructors and why they love their evening classes.

 Evening Credit offers evening sections of popular undergraduate CU Boulder courses for students who want to add classes to their schedule but can’t fit them in during the day.
-The Fall 2017 Evening Credit course schedule includes 58 courses from 26 different subject areas such as anthropology, biology, math, economics, music, and more.
+More than 50 courses are offered each semester from diverse subject areas such as anthropology, biology, math, economics, music, and more.
 Evening Credit courses are awarded just like main campus classes; grades count toward your GPA and your transcript doesn’t distinguish between evening and daytime courses.

 Most classes meet on campus once a week for two to three hours, however some of our courses are offered in a hybrid format that includes both online and in-class course work.
 Sessions typically run thirteen weeks and include a final exam or project.
 Be sure to read course descriptions carefully to make sure the format, meeting time, and session duration fit your needs and schedule.